Parsa82-tech/R-Mathematical-Software/README.md

 ## 👥 Course Contributors (Students)

-Students contribute to this repository by solving core numerical computing puzzles and submitting their analytical reports via Pull Requests.
+Students contribute to this repository by solving computational challenges and submitting their analytical reports via Pull Requests.

 ### 🏆 Hall of Fame
 *Your contributions will automatically link your GitHub profile below once your PR is reviewed and merged!*

-Contributions are managed through individual student branches to ensure independent problem-solving regarding advanced topics such as *IEEE 754 Floating-Point Precision*, *Short-Circuit Evaluation*, and *Copy-on-Modify Memory Allocation Mechanics in R*.

 ---